Bladder outlet obstruction (BOO) can arise from a number of conditions affecting the urethra and/or bladder outlet.

 bronchiectasis: dilatation of larger aiways

 Bronchiolitis is a broad term that refers to any form of inflammation of the bronchioles.
+It is often used in situations where there inflammation primarily occurs in airways smaller than 2 mm 6.
 It can carry variable clinical, functional and morphological expression.
-Bronchiolar disease may be a primary or a secondary condition.
+Bronchiolar disease may be ...

 Broncho-oesophageal fistula (BOF) refers to an abnormal communication between a bronchus and the oesophagus.